newpatiente2e/docs/docs/10-introduction.md

 ## Workshop goals

 The goal of this workshop is for you to learn how to infuse AI technologies into a web based patient registration system.
+The workshop solution is a simplified version of a real-world scenario, simple enough to be completed in a workshop but complex enough to demonstrate the power of AI technologies.
 The workshop provides a step-by-step guide, taking you through the process of deploying the solution to Azure.
 You'll learn a little about Azure Static Web Apps, Azure Functions, Azure Cognitive Services, Azure Storage, and Azure Cosmos DB.

 ## Introduction to Form Recognizer